 To participate, an employee must complete the following:

-- Certification of Health Care Provider or Medical substantiation from the treating physician for the employee or the employee’s family member must also be submitted with the form to Human Resources.
-The medical substantiation should indicate a need for a leave, not a diagnosis of the medical condition, and an estimate of the duration of the employee’s absence.
+- Certification of Health Care Provider or medical substantiation from the treating physician for the employee or the employee’s family member must also be submitted with the form to Human Resources.
+The medical substantiation should indicate a need for a leave (not a diagnosis of the medical condition), and an estimated duration of the employee’s absence.

 Procedures for Leave